 - Community Gathering Place Located in a beautiful historic landmark, the IRT offers a wide variety of unique and adaptable spaces for family, business, and community gatherings of all types.
 Please email Jacob Lang, House Manager, at email@example.com or call 317.916.4872 for more information.

 - Volunteer Opportunities The IRT depends on the generous donation of time and energy by volunteer ushers; please email Jacob Lang, House Manager, at firstname.lastname@example.org or call 317.916.4872 to learn how you can become involved.

 - Meet the Artists Regularly scheduled pre-show chats and post-show discussions offer audiences unique insights into each production.

-- Student Matinees The IRT continues a long-time commitment to student audiences with school-day student matinee performances of all IRT productions.
+- Student Matinees The IRT continues a long-time commitment to student audiences with live school-day student matinee performances of all IRT productions.
 This season, A Christmas Carol will also be available to schools for streaming.
 These performances are augmented with educational activities and curriculum support materials.
-This season A Christmas Carol, Fahrenheit 451, The Reclamation of Madison Hemings, and The Paper Dreams of Harry Chin offer extensive opportunities for student attendance.

 - Educational Programs Auxiliary services offered include visiting artists in the classroom, study guides, pre- and post-show discussions, and guided tours of the IRT’s facilities.